REELY'S POETRY PAGES

 William Butler Yeats

-William Butler Yeats was born in Dublin into an Irish Protestant family.
-His father, John Butler Yeats, a clergyman's son, was a lawyer turned to an Irish Pre-Raphaelite painter.
-Yeats's mother, Susan Pollexfen, came from a wealthy family - the Pollexfens had a prosperous milling and shipping business.
-His early years Yeats spent in London and Slingo, a beautiful county on the west coast of Ireland,
+Yeats was born into an Irish Protestant family in Dublin, Ireland.
+His father, John Butler Yeats, was a clergyman’s son, a lawyer turned to an Irish Pre-Raphaelite painter.
+Yeats’s mother, Susan Pollexfen, came from a wealthy family.
+The Pollexfens had a prosperous milling and shipping business.
+Yeats’ early years were spent in London and Sligo, a beautiful county on the west coast of Ireland.